How Geospatial Technology is Vital for Exploring Mars

-When NASA’s Perseverance rover landed on Mars in February 2021, it was equipped with some of the most precise maps of Mars ever created, courtesy of the USGS Astrogeology Science Center.
+Courtesy of the USGS Astrogeology Science Center, NASA’s Perseverance rover was equipped with some of the most precise maps of Mars ever created when it landed on the planet in February 2021.
 Not only were these new maps essential for a safe landing on Mars, but they also serve as the foundation upon which the science activities planned for the Mars mission will be built.

 In order to safely land on the rugged Martian landscape, the spacecraft used a new technology called Terrain Relative Navigation.
 As it descended through the planet’s atmosphere, the spacecraft used its onboard maps to know precisely where it is and to avoid hazards.
 For the navigation to work, the spacecraft needed the best possible maps of the landing site and surrounding terrain.